 We provide bus services in Queenstown and Dunedin to help you get to where you need to go.
 Our journey planner can help you figure out which bus route is best for you.
 For those unable to access the bus service we administer the Total Mobility scheme which provides access to subsidised taxi fares.

 The largest floods in the Leith typically occur when fronts bringing persistent heavy rainfall pass from east to west over the catchment.
-Flood events are caused by rainfall that can either be of a short duration and high intensity, low intensity and steady rate, medium intensity with a duration of several hours, or a combination of these conditions.

 The relatively small and steep catchment can produce significant flooding in just a few hours after the onset of heavy rain, giving little warning.
 Likewise, the duration of peak flows is also brief.